mdaveijk/S3-Portfolio/README.md

 S3-DB01 (Spring, 2023).
 For the reader's guide of the previous S3 semester (Fall, 2022) where I mainly focussed on the GPS, please click **[here](GP/ReadersGuidePortfolio_MauriceSchippers_v2_0.pdf)**.

 This portfolio is organized into two main sections: The IPS and the GPS section.
 The first section is the IPS section, which contains all of the work I have completed during **this** semester.
-Each subsection includes a link to the created work, an explanation of how it relates to the learning outcomes (LOs), and notes on any overlapping information regarding LOs.
+Each subsection includes links to the created work, a description or an explanation of how it relates to the learning outcomes (LOs), and notes on any overlapping information regarding LOs.
 Additionally, if relevant, a link to work from the previous semester is provided.
 The second section is the GPS section, which contains all the LOs related to the GPS and the links to the work I did for them in the previous semester.
 For LO3 (Agile method), I did some additional work during this semester which is also added there.

 The final section includes my overall reflection on the semester.
 This section is divided into subsections, where I look back upon what went well, what could have gone better and decide on what my next steps will be.